nsidc/granule-metgen/README.md

 #### Using Premet and Spatial files
 The following two .ini elements can be added to the .ini file to define paths to the directories containing `premet` and `spatial` files.
-The paths must define two distinct directories which must also be distinct from the data directory.
+The path (or path_s_ if you organize premet files separately from spatial files) must be distinct from the data directory.
-The user will be prompted for these values when running `metgenc init` (but are optional elements in the .ini file).
+You'll be prompted for these values when running `metgenc init` (but they're optional elements in the .ini file).
 | .ini element | .ini section |
 | ------------- | ------------- |